 Alcoholic beverages must bear certification to be used for Passover.
 There are numerous issues involving what the alcohol is made from, the equipment it is produced in, and the fermentation process itself.
 We encourage all Kosher consumers to find alcoholic beverages with reliable certification or to abstain for the eight days of Passover.

-The following are OU certified Almond Milk in the “original” variety can be used for the infirm and children who need an alternative to standard milk on Passover: ALMOND MILK ORIGINAL 365 Everyday Value Almond Breeze (Original) Almond Breeze Unsweetened Almondsense Essential Everyday FredMeyer Fresh & Easy Friendly Farms Full Circle H-E-B Hy-vee Laura Lynn…
+The following OU certified almond milk products in the “original” variety can be used for the infirm and children who need an alternative to standard milk on Passover: ALMOND MILK ORIGINAL 365 Everyday Value Almond Breeze Almond Breeze Unsweetened Almondsense Essential Everyday FredMeyer Fresh & Easy Friendly Farms Full Circle H-E-B Hy-vee Laura Lynn Market…

 All unflavored ground coffees are acceptable for Passover use when bearing an OU.
 Decaffeinated coffee: Coffee is often decaffeinated by means of ethyl acetate, which is derived from either kitniyot or chometz.
-Therefore, decaffeinated coffees are not acceptable for Passover unless specifically listed in the section of the Passover guide which contains items that do not…
+Certain brands of decaffeinated coffee are approved when appearing a regular OU symbol.
+Please check the OU Passover product search or consult the OU Passover guide for a complete list….

 Dried fruits are usually treated with oils derived from kitniyos and therefore require special Passover certification.